The World of British Silver Coins

 In the Middle Ages, original English silver coins often carried the highest purity available, known as fine silver.
 However, the coins suffered from easy wear and tear, prompting the authorities to start minting silver coins with a slightly less than pure content using harder alloys.
 Copper was often added at 7.5 per cent, with some of the purest silver coins going forward being 92.5 per cent silver for much of English and UK history.

 UK Scrap Gold has its very own Scrap Silver Calculator, which allows you to ascertain how much a typical silver coin could potentially be worth.
-With silver yielding 44p per gram at .925 (92.5 per cent purity), you might need a fair few coins to generate the kind of money you would expect from a smaller haul of a more valuable precious metal like gold.
+With silver yielding 44p per gram at .925 purity, you might need a fair few coins to generate the kind of money you would expect from a smaller haul of a more valuable precious metal like gold.